Master in Wine Culture, Communication & Management

 Students from all countries are eligible to apply.
 Note that for all educational documents (diplomas, degrees, certificates, transcripts) issued outside of Italy, official translations and an Italian consular accreditation (the “Dichiarazione di Valore”) must be obtained by the student and submitted to the Registrar Office.
 The original document must be handed in to the Student Registrar Office no later than the first day of the program and will be kept by the university for the duration of the program.
 (The consulate may choose to send the document directly to UNISG.)
 The application to UNISG must be completed through an Italian consular representative.
 Applicants should contact their local Italian consulate as early as possible to ensure adequate time for all consular processes.

-The University of Gastronomic Sciences organizes a one-year Master program in Italian Wine Culture.
-In order to apply to the Master in Italian Wine Culture, candidates must:
+The University of Gastronomic Sciences organizes a one-year Master program in Wine Culture, Communication & Management.
+In order to apply to the Master, candidates must:

 - register online